tmarkec/row_to_grow/README.md

 </details>

 ### Agile Methodology
 During the development of this project, I implemented Agile development practices to ensure a flexible and iterative approach to the project's progress.
 The Agile methodology enabled me to adapt to changing requirements and efficiently manage the development process of this project.
-It is still learning process for me as this was only second time doing it so I found that quite bit challenging and time consuming.
-I've created Kanban board to manage and visualise workflow.
+It is still a learning process for me as this was only my second time doing it so I found that quite bit challenging and time-consuming.
+I've created Kanban board to manage and visualize the workflow.
  - Project board was divided into 3 sections:
    - To-Do- (all user stories were initially entered in the 'To Do' column)
-   - In Progress- (then during development phase and iomplementing functionality stories were moved into the 'In Progress' column)
+   - In Progress- (then during the development phase and implementing functionality stories were moved into the 'In Progress' column)
    - Done- (and then finally they get moved into 'Done' once the development completes and functionality is implemented to cover that user story)

-- I've planned 3 itterations for this project.
-Two were completed as planned and third one is for future development of the webiste, which is described more in feature features in this document
+- I've planned 3 iterations for this project.
+Two were completed as planned and the third one is for future development of the webiste, which is described more in feature features in this document

-- Each milestone consist of user stories, which are displayed either open or closed depends on the progress.
-Each user story is labeled either as 'must-have', 'should-have' or 'could-have'depending of the needs of the project with estimated story points attached to it.
+- Each milestone consists of user stories, which are displayed either open or closed depending on the progress.
+Each user story is labeled either as 'must-have', 'should-have', or 'could-have' depending on the needs of the project with estimated story points attached to it.

-- Each user story have acceptance criteria and tasks that needed to be done to accomplish that criteria
+- Each user story has acceptance criteria and tasks that needed to be done to accomplish that criteria

-I do realize importance of the agile aproach and documenting all steps and procedures, but it is quite challenging when you are just team of 1 and you have to write adn do everything like there are multiple people working on this project.
-I do think with time and practice better implementation of the methodology can be achived.
+I do realize the importance of the agile approach and documenting all steps and procedures, but it is quite challenging when you are just a team of 1 and you have to write and do everything like multiple people are working on this project.
+I do think with time and practice better implementation of the methodology can be achieved.

 ### Typography